khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 name: Design tokens
 ---

 Design tokens capture decisions and intent in code.
-Design tokens abstract out variables like color, typography, and spacing for consistent and meaningful use across tools and platforms.
+Design tokens abstract out variables like color, typography, and spacing for consistent and meaningful user interface (UI) design across tools and platforms.

 ## Why we use design tokens

 Design tokens help us establish a single source of truth for how, when, and why a foundational element from the design system is used.
-On the surface, a design token is a simple json key/value pair, but its value lays in pairing a design decision with an option that exists in the design system.
+On the surface, a design token is a simple json key/value pair, but its usefulness is in pairing a design decision with an option that exists in the design system.

 For example, choosing `color.gray.700` for text tells someone nothing about why that color was chosen, or how it may react to different modes like light, dark, or high contrast.
 But, if a design token like `color.text.secondary` is applied, someone can understand that the text color is likely less prominent than the primary color regardless of mode.
 The design intent has been communicated.
 Changing the design token requires reconsidering the purpose.

 More specifically, we use design tokens to:

+- Inventory design primitives.
 - Codify design decisions — capturing them openly and objectively.
 - Synchronize design decisions across design and development tooling.
 - Promote consistent and meaningful abstraction and application.